Animation Trainee Finder 2023-24

 - provide a showreel/portfolio that demonstrates your skills and experience

 - Any training will be subject to the applicants providing evidence of their right to remain in the UK.
 Failure to provide appropriate documentation may result in the training placement being withdrawn

-- All successful applicants must attend a mandatory two-day, online induction weekend on 30 and 31 October 2021 in preparation for the scheme.
-Further details will be announced closer to the time.
+- All successful applicants must attend a mandatory two-day, online induction weekend on 28 and 29 October 2023 in preparation for the scheme

 ScreenSkills is committed to diversity and equality of opportunity in all aspects of its work.

-We particularly welcome applications from those who identify as being from a Black, Asian or minority ethnic background, because we are committed to creating a more inclusive and diverse workforce, and this demographic is currently under represented across the animation industry.
+We particularly welcome applications from those who identify as being from a minority ethnic background, because we are committed to creating a more inclusive and diverse workforce.
+This demographic is currently under represented across the animation industry.